 Uzma Jalaluddin grew up in a diverse suburb of Toronto, but her favourite place in the world is the nearest bookstore or library.
 Her debut novel, AYESHA AT LAST (2018), is a retelling of Pride and Prejudice set in the Toronto Muslim community.
 The novel was a Goodreads Choice Award Finalist, featured on The Today Show, and was a Cosmopolitan UK Book of the Year and Publisher’s Weekly Best Book of 2019.
-AYESHA AT LAST was optioned for film by Pascal Pictures and is currently in development.
+AYESHA AT LAST was optioned for film by Pascal Pictures.

 Her second novel, HANA KHAN CARRIES ON (2021) was an instant Canadian bestseller.
 The novel is a reimagining of ‘You’ve Got Mail’ set in rival halal restaurants.
 HANA KHAN CARRIES ON has been optioned for film by Amazon Studios and Mindy Kaling.